mhborthwick/positive-cli/README.md

-# wholesome-cli
+# positive-cli

-A Python CLI that returns wholesome messages whenever you need a little positivity in your day.
+A Python CLI that returns wholesome and uplifting messages whenever you need a little positivity in your day.